Sweet Potato Pancakes that are delicious and healthy! An Easy Sweet Potato Pancake Recipe anyone can make and enjoy for breakfast!

 - Heat a medium-sized skillet over low-medium heat.
 Once the skillet is hot, spray with a little cooking spray or lightly oil the pan.
 Depending on the size of pancakes you wish to make, pour ¼ to ½ cups of pancake batter into the skillet.
 Flip the pancake once the edges become firm, after about 1 minute.
 Cook the other side until golden brown and the pancake is no longer doughy in the middle.
 Serve warm.

-Tapioca starch – Tapioca starch is added to this recipe to help make these pancakes light and fluffy.
-Oat flour alone in recipes can be relatively dense, so a little bit of starch goes a long way to give these pancakes a perfectly light, airy texture.
-Cornstarch is an easy substitute if that is what you have on hand.
+Tapioca starch – Oat flour alone in recipes can be relatively dense, so a little bit of tapioca starch goes a long way to give these pancakes a perfectly light, airy texture.
+Cornstarch is an easy substitute if needed.

-Sweet potato puree – You can use fresh or canned puree in this recipe.
-Making sweet potato puree at home is very easy and there are instructions below.
-You can also make it with leftover sweet potatoes.
-One medium sweet potato will yield about 1 cup of puree; however, it is important to measure this ingredient as puree because too much or too little will affect the quality of this recipe.
+Sweet potato puree – You can use fresh or canned puree in this recipe or even leftover sweet potatoes.
+One medium sweet potato will yield about 1 cup of puree; however, it is important to measure this ingredient as puree because too much or too little will affect the recipe.
 There are instructions on how to make homemade puree below!

-Eggs – I tested ground flax seed as an alternative to eggs in this recipe.
-The pancakes were a little more doughy and took a little longer to cook, but a flax egg is still a great option for people with egg allergies or who follow a vegan diet.
+Eggs – The pancakes were a little more doughy and took a little longer to cook, but a flax egg is a great option for people with egg allergies or who follow a vegan diet.
 For this recipe, you will need 2 ‘flax eggs’.
 For 2 ‘flax eggs’, combine 2 tbsp of flaxseed and 5 tbsp (1/4 cup + 1 tbsp) of hot water in a small bowl and stir together.
 Set aside for about 10 minutes or until the mixture thickens into a viscous egg-like substance.

-Apple cider vinegar – Apple cider vinegar is used in this recipe to react with the leavening agents creating tiny air bubbles, and making light and fluffy sweet potato pancakes.
-Regular white vinegar can be used as a substitute.
+Apple cider vinegar – Regular white vinegar can be used as a substitute.